Rock music in Serbia: Industrial rock (late 1980s–present)

 Despite being a part of the developed Yugoslav industrial rock scene, Serbian scene gave a small number of notable acts.
 One of the most notable acts was the band VIVIsect from Novi Sad, which was formed in 1989 and released two cassette albums.
 Early 1990s brought acts like Overdose from Belgrade and also Katarza from Novi Sad, both whom combined industrial rock with elements of alternative rock and crossover.
 Another two notable 1990s acts were the bands Retromind from Kruševac and Pure from Jagodina, both combining Ministry-like industrial metal with rock music.
 The late 1990s brought new industrial rock acts into the scene, such as DreDDup and Žexon 5 from Novi Sad and Klopka za Pionira from Pančevo.
 DreDDup released seven albums, did several European tours and also collaborated with cult Slovenian industrial group Borghesia.
-The 2000s brought new bands to the scene: Youth A.D. from Srbobran, Syphil from Sombor, Figurative Theatre and Pornhouse from Niš.
+The 2000s brought new bands to the scene: Monolith from Nis, Syphil from Sombor, Figurative Theatre and Pornhouse from Niš.

 Several notable acts incorporated industrial rock elements into their sound: grindcore band Urgh!, with their 2001 album Sumo, alternative rock band Dža ili Bu, with their 2007 album Ultra muk, and alternative rock act, Supernaut, drawing on many different musical influences, featured a kind of experimental variant of industrial rock.